openintegrationhub/openintegrationhub/docs/oihPostmanGuide.md

 ![PATCH](https://img.shields.io/badge/Operation-PATCH-lightgrey.svg)

-**Type of request:** PATCH

 **Postman request name:** Update a component by id

 1. Replace the `{COMPONENT_ID}` placeholder with an existing component id
 2. Go to the `Body` tab
-3. Add a the updated (exemplary components can be found at the end of this document)
+3. Add a the updated component(exemplary components can be found at the end of this document)
 4. Click on `Send`

+_Hint:_ Partial updates are possible.

 _Hint:_ There is a predefined body that can be used.